In this tutorial, we are going to learn few ways to list files in S3 bucket. In this series of blogs, we are using python to work with AWS S3.

 print("#" * 10)

-/When you run the above function, the paginator will fetch 2 (as our PageSize is 2) files in each run until all files are listed from the bucket.
+When you run the above function, the paginator will fetch 2 (as our PageSize is 2) files in each run until all files are listed from the bucket.
 You can set PageSize from 1 to 1000.

-List files from the S3 bucket using Resource
+List files from S3 bucket using resource

 Apart from the S3 client, we can also use the S3 resource object from boto3 to list files.
-S3 resource first creates a bucket object and then uses that to list files from that bucket.
+S3 resource first creates bucket object and then uses that to list files from that bucket.

 def list_s3_files_using_resource():